SurySinha/inventory-management/inventory-management/docs/Architecture.md

 ## Proposed DOM Architecture with Kafka

-To address the overselling issues and improve overall system performance, we propose a new architecture based on a Distributed Order Management (DOM) system using Kafka as the central message bus.
+To address the overselling issues and improve overall system performance, I can propose a new architecture based on a Distributed Order Management (DOM) system using Kafka as the central message bus.

 ### Enhanced DOM Architecture Diagram